China Bay Airport: History

-A number of RAF squadrons (17, 159, 205, 240, 258, 261, 273, 321, 357, 648) and other units were stationed at the airfield during and immediately after the war.
 The airfield was bombed by the Japanese on 9 April 1942 during World War II.
-The airfield was upgraded to accommodate the USAAF Boeing B-29 Superfortress over the first half of 1944.
-After these upgrades were complete it was used to stage the B-29 attack force for the unsuccessful Operation Boomerang raid on oil refineries at Palembang in August 1944.
+The airfield was upgraded to accommodate the United States Army Air Forces (USAAF) Boeing B-29 Superfortress over the first half of 1944.
+After these upgrades were complete it was used to stage the B-29 attack force for the unsuccessful Operation Boomerang raid on oil refineries at Palembang, Dutch East Indies in August 1944.

 After independence, the British maintained two military airfields in Ceylon, the RAF station at Katunayake and the Royal Navy base in Trincomalee, and camps at Diyatalawa.
 The naval base in Trincomalee included the airfield in China Bay.
 It was opened to civilian flights in 1952.
 All British military airfields/barracks and sites in the country were transferred and taken over by the Ceylonese government in November 1957.
 RAF China Bay became RCyAF China Bay.
-It became SLAF Base China Bay in May 1972.
+When Ceylon became the republic of Sri Lanka it became SLAF Base China Bay in May 1972.
 The base was turned into the Sri Lanka Air Force Academy in March 1976.
 The academy was made an air force base in January 1987 due to the civil war.